What you should never say in a job interview

 - 10 things you shouldn’t say in a job interview

 There’s no doubt about it, job interviews are high pressure environments.
 Whether you’re applying for a dream job, or a job that just pays the bills, you need to nail how you come across if you’re going to get the result you want.

-We highly recommend preparing for job interviews by thinking about what you’re going to say and how you’re going to use your body language, but also thinking about what you’re going to avoid saying.
+We highly recommend preparing for job interviews by thinking about what you’re going to say, but also thinking about what you’re going to avoid saying.

-The last thing you want to do is conduct the perfect interview, and then blow the whole thing by saying something stupid.
+The last thing you want to do is conduct the perfect interview, and then blow the whole thing by blurting out something stupid.